 ✅ Don’t be defensive

 Now is not the time to armor up for battle.
 Practice grace and empathy, even when a customer is wrong or irate.
 Remember that your response is not just for the unhappy customer but for other potential customers who will see your response.
-It’s also not a bad idea to record calls from your call center for reference purposes, such as defending against customer service complaints.
+It’s also not a bad idea to record calls from your call center for reference purposes, such as defending against a customer complaint.

 ✅ Follow up to ensure customer satisfaction